mhvwerts/miniMie/README.md

 # miniMie: calculate optical cross sections of spherical particles

-`miniMie` is a small scientific Python module for calculating optical cross sections (extinction, scattering, absorption) for spherical (nano)particles in a medium using Mie theory.
+`miniMie` is a small scientific Python module for calculating optical cross sections (extinction, scattering, absorption) of spherical (nano)particles in a medium using Mie theory.
 It depends on `numpy` and `scipy`.
 For plotting, `matplotlib` is needed.

 The module is essentially the script that we used and published in:
 J. R. G. Navarro and M. H. V. Werts, "Resonant light scattering spectroscopy of gold, silver and gold-silver alloy nanoparticles and optical detection in microfluidic channels", [*Analyst* **2013**, *138*, 583-592](https://doi.org/10.1039/c2an36135c).

 The Mie calculation code is based on MATLAB code from the [report by C. Mätzler](https://boris.unibe.ch/146551/1/201-1.pdf).
 Included in `miniMie` are the dielectric functions of gold and silver from Johnson & Christy, [*Phys.
 Rev. B* **1972**, *6*, 4370](https://doi.org/10.1103/PhysRevB.6.4370), with the possibility of applying a mean-free path correction as described by Haiss et al, [*Anal.
 Chem* **2007**, *79*, 4215](https://doi.org/10.1021/ac0702084).

-The extinction cross section calculated by `miniMie` can be readily converted into the molar extinction coefficient.
+The extinction cross section calculated by `miniMie` can be readily converted into the molar extinction coefficient (see the example Jupyter Notebook).
 From the absorption and extinction cross sections, one may deduce the photothermal efficiency.

 This implementation is distributed under the CeCILL license (a GNU GPL-compatible license).
 See: [https://cecill.info/index.en.html](https://cecill.info/index.en.html)